laumonfort/laumonfort/README.md

-### Hi there! 👋  I'm Laura 👩🏻‍💻
+### Hi there! 👋

 ![GithubReadMeiOSDevLaura](https://user-images.githubusercontent.com/106591528/197217886-2a56cdcc-25f9-491c-881a-018a8614e2e2.png)

+👩🏻‍💻 I'm Laura, a Software Developer graduated in Multiplatform Application Development (DAM) from Stucom (Barcelona).

+In addition, I have college studies and ten years of work experience in the digital marketing and communications field, a sector in which I developed some of my most outstanding skills, such as identifying and anticipating clients' needs, being a teamwork player, and results-driven oriented person.

-- 🔭 I’m currently working on a collaborative project for the NGO field.
+📲 I believe in software development as a mode to improve the quality of life.
+I am interested in the creation of carefully crafted technological products.
+That's the reason why I’m currently working on a collaborative project for the NGO field.

-- 🌱 iOS mobile developer
+Consequently, for the last few years, I have been learning programming languages and user experience (UX) while continuing to learn in various areas that have given me a responsible and socially committed vision.

+🎯 My goal is to develop my professional career in software development to achieve the best possible results.
+To do this, I  take a creative look at any technical challenge.

-- 📫 How to reach me: l.monfortgomez@gmail.com, https://www.linkedin.com/in/lmonfort/
+📫 Say hi: l.monfortgomez@gmail.com, https://www.linkedin.com/in/lmonfort/

 <!--
 **laumonfort/laumonfort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.